koh43/pi_ros2_cv/README.md

-meson compile -C build # use -j1 on Raspberry Pi 3 or earlier devices meson install -C build sudo ldconfig # This is only necessary on the first build
+meson compile -C build # use -j1 on Raspberry Pi 3 or earlier devices meson install -C build
 ```

 ### Build kms++